More teachers are asked to double up, instructing kids at school and at home simultaneously

 Some teachers maintain the hardships are outweighed by the benefits of getting students back inside classrooms, where they can better connect with peers and teachers and get face-to-face help when they need it.

-That’s the way Foster sees it — and she adds a bit of fun, too, calling her virtual students “zoomies” and her in-person kids “roomies.”
+That’s the way Foster sees it — and she adds a bit of fun, too, calling her virtual students “Zoomies” and her in-person kids “roomies.”
 She says the playful nicknames are a way to bring them together as one class.

 But critics say the concurrent model could lead to burnout or even cause teachers to leave the profession.
 It also doesn’t make sense, they say, because teaching kids virtually requires different instructional methods than teaching in person.